kenchan1979/assignment-of-app/README.md

 ```
 If '===データベース set up完了===' appears, settings database completes!

-#Usage
+# Usage

 First of all, you can make account from 'アカウント登録'.
 And then you can make plans and comment on any plans after login.
 Even if you don't have own account or don't login, you can see any plans.

-#Auther
+# Auther

-Name: ken who belong to Elites.inc(https://elites.education/) as student
+Name: ken who belong to Elites.inc(https://elites.education/) as student.
 Email: kensuga0215@gmail.com

-#License
+# License

 No license.
 Anybody can use.